SpencerNorris/EnergyGraph/README.md

 8) Run Setlr to generate final RDF dataset
 ```
-I've already done all of this but recorded the steps for the sake of reproducibility.
+We've already done all of this but recorded the steps for the sake of reproducibility.
 To perform the Setlr extract again (step 8), do the following:

+<h2>Generating EnergyGraph</h2>
 ```
-$ cd /path/to/EnergyGraph/data/
+$ cd /path/to/EnergyGraph/
-$ python /path/to/Setlr/setlr.py ./setlr/consumption_monthly2001-2006_FINAL.setl.ttl
+$ sh munge.sh
 ```
+This will iterate over the `data/setlr` directory and call Setlr on each file; thus, only `.setl.ttl` files should be included here.
+You'll also likely need to change the values of `EG_HOME` and `SETLR_HOME` in `munge.sh`; these should point to the top-level directories for EnergyGraph and Setlr, respectively.